 Attribute Characteristics Size 1-500 ha, depending on the area of use, extent of seasonal habitat and buffer size required.
-Critical patch Critical patch habitats include herb dominated avalanche tracks with habitats adjacent forest, non-forested fens, herbaceous riparian meadow/wetland complexes and seepage sites, skunk cabbage swamps, sub alpine parkland meadows, whitebark pine stands, salmon fishing areas and old burns or other successional areas dominated by Vaccinium (blueberry) species.
+Critical patch habitats Critical patch habitats include beaches and beach margins, estuaries, rich non-forested fens, the edges of forested and non-forested bogs, herb-dominated patches on avalanche chutes with adjacent forest (particularly south-facing ones), herb-dominated subalpine parkland meadows, skunk cabbage swamps, floodplain ecosystems, and areas where bears fish for spawning salmon.
+Den cavities and surrounding stands are also considered critical.
 Non-forested critical habitats include a core area and buffer of forested cover.
 Forested critical habitats are not buffered.
-Denning Habitat Hibernating habitats tend to be high elevation areas that are sloped Features with dry, stable soil conditions that remain frozen throughout the winter.
+Denning Habitat Features Hibernating habitats tend to be high elevation areas that are sloped with dry, stable soil conditions that remain frozen throughout the winter.
 Dens are typically located on steep north-facing slopes, areas where vegetation will stabilize the den roof and where snow will accumulate for insulation.
-Dens are rarely re-used but Grizzly bears T will often return to the same vicinity to dig new dens.
-Foraging Habitat Features Habitat selection is strongly influenced by meeting nutritional reatures requirements, access to mates, thermal cover (i.e., dens), social interactions and the presence and activities of people.
+Dens are rarely re-used but Grizzly bears will often return to the same vicinity to dig new dens.
+Foraging Habitat Features Habitat selection is strongly influenced by meeting nutritional requirements, access to mates, thermal cover (i.e., dens), social interactions and the presence and activities of people.
 Habitat requirement vary greatly as some bears are more transient while others are more resident.
-Both residents and transients select patches 0, , 10, or complexes of habitats within landscapes.
+Both residents and transients select patches or complexes of habitats within landscapes.
 Structural Stage Generally, foraging is more abundant in non-forested sites, sites with partial forest or sites with many tree gaps in older forest.
 Closed forest sites near quality habitat may be used for security and day bedding areas.
-Many or all structural stages can be used seasonally or for specific needs and as such, forage type is not necessarily tied Elevation to one particular structural stage.
+Many or all structural stages can be used seasonally or for specific needs and as such, forage type is not necessarily tied to one particular structural stage.
 Elevation All elevations from sea level estuaries to high alpine meadows and talus slopes.